gunagg/habitat-lab/psiturk_dataset/instructions.md

 ## Habitat on web

+### Setup

+1. Follow the offical `habitat-lab` and `habitat-sim` installation instructions.

 ### Data

-1. Download the dataset from [this](https://drive.google.com/file/d/1lhyv4Xh4rmGeQauJBOOWpV3mJl2CbRdN/view?usp=sharing) URL
+1. Download the dataset from [this](https://habitat-on-web.s3.amazonaws.com/data/assets/data.zip) URL
 2. Unzip the the contents in `data/` folder

 ### Dataset Setup